Luskapaes5/Learning-Java/README.md

 # Learning Java
-Learning the fundamentals of java
+Learning the fundamentals of java and github.